Posts Tagged : Engine oil

 Tyres should be checked regularly to ensure safe handling and safety of the vehicle.
 Tyres should be rotated and balanced to make sure the wear is even and inflated at the correct pressures.
 The tread depth would also need to be checked and the tyres should be replaced when low.

-Service a Honda S2000: Air Filter Replacement
+Service a Ford Fusion: Air Filter Replacement

 Air filter should be replaced for optimum engine performance and fuel efficiency.
 It should be replaced with every service.

-Service a Honda S2000: Coolant System Check
+Service a Ford Fusion: Coolant System Check

 The cooling system should be checked for leaks and make sure that the levels are within the recommended range.
 If the coolant is not within the range, it can lead to overheating, which can damage the engine.

-Service a Honda S2000: Transmission Service
+Service a Ford Fusion: Transmission Service

-Service a Honda S2000: Spark Plug Replacement
+Service a Ford Fusion: Spark Plug Replacement

 Spark plugs should be replaced to maintain smoother engine running and less fuel usage.

-Service a Honda S2000: Battery Inspection
+Service a Ford Fusion: Battery Inspection

 Check the battery’s condition and connections and make sure there is no corrosion which can lead to the vehicle not starting.